sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

    - If any non-columnar text is *below* the columns and if there's no Stop parameter, Sensible uses the non-column text as a criteria to end the range.

-   - If any non-columnlar text is *above* the columns in the range, it can break column recognition.
+   - If any non-columnar text is *above* the columns in the range, it can break column recognition.
 Exclude the text from the range using the Offset Y parameter.

 3. Extracts fields from each column in the group, using a limited subset of SenseML methods.
 For more information about available methods, see TODO link to the Range parameters table.
 Sensible expects but doesn't require that the data is in a repeated structure for each column.